top of page

 Day By Day Itinerary:

-Day 1 – Port Moresby
+Day 1 - Arrival Day in Port Moresby -

 Arrive this morning from your international departure point.
 Australians can depart from Sydney, Cairns or from Brisbane Airport departing at 10.40 am arriving at Jacksons Airport, Port Moresby at 1.50 pm.
 Upon arrival we will visit the Port Moresby Nature Park.
 Spread over 30 acres the park is home to over 250 native animals and birds along with hundreds of plant species, many of which are rarely seen outside of PNG.
 The Nature Park has won a number of international awards for its works.
 We will spend the evening in comfortable accommodation in Port Moresby where you will be briefed the tour that you will enjoy for the next 19 days with some of the rarest and authentic experiences a global traveller could wish for.
 Early arrivals can enjoy early check-in at the Hotel.

-Sanctuary Hotel Resort and Spa - Port Moresby or similar
+Sanctuary Hotel Resort or similar - Dinner

-Day 2 – Goroka - Iconic Asaro Mudmen
+Day 6 – Goroka - Iconic Asaro Mudmen

 This morning we transit to Jacksons Airport, Port Moresby for an 9.15 am flight to Goroka arriving at 10.05 am to transit to our accommodation for check-in.